dis-sg/dis-sg.github.io/_posts/2021-01-04-sg-hawkerfest-campaign.md

 <div class="video-responsive"><iframe width="1269" height="480" src="https://www.youtube.com/embed/KNuC00k1qjc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-A platform called Hawkers’ Seminar is also slated to launch soon, which allows hawkers to  “exchange ideas, celebrate hawkers’ achievements, and contribute to ongoing efforts to sustain the hawker trade”.
+A platform called Hawkers’ Seminar is also slated to launch soon.
+Hawkers’ Seminar would allow hawkers to  “exchange ideas, celebrate hawkers’ achievements, and contribute to ongoing efforts to sustain the hawker trade”.

 The inscription of hawker culture on the UNESCO Intangible Cultural Heritage list is just the first step in ensuring its longevity, which is currently threatened by an aging population of hawkers.
-Hopefully, this inscription would inspire more young people to enter the hawker trade, and future campaigns would likely work towards this goal.
+Hopefully, this inscription would inspire more young people to enter the hawker trade, and future national campaigns would likely work towards this goal.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>

 Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.